 We will increase the value of resources of "people" as well as the value of human capital of the Group by promoting a human resources strategy to realize the management strategy.
-The growth driver to achieve "creation of value and services with people as the starting point" and to "provide new value to society," which are put up in the Group Management Vision "Move Up 2027," is the "power of each employee."
+Under the Group Management Vision "To the Next Stage" 2034, we aim for creating value, which is Lifestyle Transformation (LX), by going beyond the "norm," and the growth driver for it is the "power of each employee."
 By promoting a human resources strategy to respond to various motivations and challenges of employees and support their growth, we expand a virtuous cycle in which employees develop themselves through new challenges and their growth helps the Group grow.
 We increase the value of human capital in the Group through the promotion of such a human resources strategy.